Keely Smith: Career

 When Smith was 11 years old, she sang regularly as a cast member of The Joe Brown Radio Gang program on a Norfolk station.
 At age 14, Smith sang with a naval air station band led by Saxie Dowell.
 At 15, she got her first paying job with the Earl Bennett band.
 She saw Louis Prima perform in New York City in 1949.
 They recorded together in 1949 and married on July 13, 1953.

 Their songs included Johnny Mercer's and Harold Arlen's "That Old Black Magic", which was a Top 20 hit in the US in 1958.
 At the 1st Annual Grammy Awards in 1959, Smith and Prima won the first Grammy for Best Performance by a Vocal Group or Chorus for "That Old Black Magic".
 Her deadpan act was popular with fans.
 The duo followed up with the minor successes "I've Got You Under My Skin" and "Bei Mir Bist Du Schoen", a cover of the 1937 Andrews Sisters hit.

 Smith and Prima's act was a mainstay of the Las Vegas lounge scene for much of the 1950s.

-Though her actual voice was not used, she was caricatured as "Squealy Smith" in Bob Clampett's 1960 Beany and Cecil episode "So What and the Seven Whatnots", a Snow White spoof in a Vegas setting.
+Smith was caricatured as "Squealy Smith" in Bob Clampett's 1960 Beany and Cecil episode "So What and the Seven Whatnots", a Snow White spoof in a Vegas setting, though her actual voice was not used.

 Smith appeared with Prima in the movie Hey Boy!
 Hey Girl!, singing "Fever", and also appeared in and sang on the soundtrack of the previous year's film Thunder Road.
 Her song in Thunder Road was "Whippoorwill".
 She also appeared in the film Senior Prom.